What is Portfolio Rebalancing and why it matters?

 With Periodic Rebalancing, the portfolio is reviewed, and the holdings are restored to the target allocation at regular intervals (monthly, quarterly, or annually).

 Target Based Rebalancing is executed whenever any asset class within the portfolio varies beyond a predetermined target level (for example, +/-10%).

 - Transaction Costs - Frequent rebalancing can substantially increase transaction costs, mainly if the brokerage fees are high

 - Tax Implications - Investors have to be aware of the Capital-gains tax if applicable

-- Target Based Rebalancing requires more expensive monitoring of the portfolio and a greater adherence to discipline.
+- Target Based Rebalancing requires more expensive monitoring of the portfolio and greater adherence to discipline.

 Summary and Expert Help

 - Efficient portfolio construction, regular reviews and rebalancing are vital for growing wealth and protecting risk

 - Rebalancing is the most useful and straightforward way to keep a portfolio on track

 - Periodic and Target Based are commonly used rebalancing strategies